 Re-trace your steps to the primitive camp site, then turn right onto Meadows Lane.
 From here, it’s a .2-mile walk to the Crabtree Meadows parking area.

 As a point-to-point hike, this option clocks in at around 10 miles.

-From The Priest parking area, The Priest hike took us nearly 5.5 hours, including time spent snacking at the first overlook and ogling all the views at the primary overlook.
+The Priest hike took us nearly 5.5 hours, including time spent snacking at the first overlook and ogling all the views at the primary overlook.

 Despite an overall elevation gain of 3,169 feet, I did not feel like the climb was terrible.
 It was a slow, gradual climb and the switchbacks made it manageable.